 - Analyze the process before you evaluate it.

-Framing good learning objectives may take some time, but a repeated approach towards writing them will eventually help in framing the right learning objective for the students.
+Framing good learning objectives may take considerable amount of time, but a repeated approach to writing them will eventually help in curating the right learning objective for the students.
 The learning objective helps the student find the purpose of their study and focus on their learning efforts, stay informed about the selected content or activities, and proper guidance towards testing and assessment strategies.

 - When the objective is broad and covers more than one learning topic.